 The financial statements have been prepared on the historical cost basis.
-Date of incorporation is 06 March 2020 therefore there is no comparative amounts.
-The entity began operations in March 2020.

-The accounting policies set out below have been consistently applied during the 2020 financial year to present these financial statements
+The accounting policies set out below have been consistently applied during the 2021 financial year to present these financial statements.

 1.1 Basis of preparation

 Statement of compliance

 The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) and the requirements of the South African Companies Act 71 of 2008.
 IFRS comprises of International Reporting Standards, International Accounting Standards and the interpretations originated by the International Financial Reporting Interpretations committee (IFRIC) of the former Standing Interpretations Committee (SIC).
 The standards referred to are set by the International Accounting Standards Board (IASB).